Choosing the right SFT dataset for your LLM

 Each language model has a specific purpose:

-- One Conversational chatbot will require a dataset rich in human dialogues and interactions (e.g. OpenAssistant Conversations).
+- A conversational chatbot will require a dataset rich in human dialogues and interactions (e.g. OpenAssistant Conversations).

-- An AI specialized in translation should rely on high-quality multilingual datasets (e.g. Flores-200).
+- An AI specialized in translation or transcription should rely on high-quality multilingual datasets (e.g. Flores-200).

-Before choosing a dataset, it is therefore essential to identify specific tasks of the model and the skills he must develop.
+💡 Before choosing a dataset, it is therefore essential to identify specific tasks of the model and the skills it must "develop".

 Verify data quality and size